rcook/beginning-practical-haskell/part02.md

 main = putStrLn (render Green)
 ```

-However, it's still a warning: therefore, the build still succeeds and the program still runs and fails at runtime.
+However, this is still just a warning: therefore, the build still succeeds and the program still runs and fails at runtime.
 Therefore, we need to promote warnings to errors.

 ```haskell
 {-# OPTIONS_GHC -fwarn-incomplete-patterns -Werror #-}